Chemaclass/php-best-practices/team-work/estimations.md

 This task/ problem may involve multiple systems and/or substantial investigation in order to complete it.
 Will most likely take more then a day and usually require a decent amount of implementational work.

-**example:** Doing a deep investigation in the system with multiple stakeholders and important functionality involved (even if fix is easy in the end)
+**example:** Doing a deep investigation in the system with multiple stakeholders and important functionality involved (even if fix is easy in the end).

 ### 8

 A complex task that involves multiple levels of substantial complexity e.g. different systems, uncertainty, lack of knowledge, code complexity, etc. Will definitely take multiple days and could also usually be split in sub tasks.

-**example:** Implementing a new complex logic in multiple systems
+**example:** Implementing a new complex logic in multiple systems.

 ### 13

 This task has an almost unforeseeable amount of complexity in multiple areas and will take an unknown amount of time.
 To many factors of uncertainty are involved.

-**example:** Investigating a new technology and drafting a concept without knowing if it's even feasible within the system
+**example:** Investigating a new technology and drafting a concept without knowing if it's even feasible within the system.

 ### (21)